Skip to content Skip to footer

 Assets held overseas could be considered and included in the same way as any other assets.

-If you or your partner is a non-UK national, lives abroad or has property, a business or other assets overseas, consult an international divorce solicitor.
+If you or your partner is a non-UK national, lives abroad or has property, a business or other assets overseas, consult one of our international divorce solicitors.
 There may be multi-jurisdictional issues to consider as part of your financial settlement.

 And if you suspect your spouse may be hiding overseas assets or moving assets offshore to make them more difficult to recover, tell your solicitor immediately.